ErSachinBhati/Docsify/README.md

 ```
 docsify serve ./docs
 ```
-The command docsify serve ./docs is used to serve a Docsify documentation site locally from a specific directory (./docs)
+this command is used to serve a Docsify documentation site locally from a specific directory (./docs)

 **Output**